jsalowey/rfc7170bis/draft-ietf-emu-rfc7170bis.md

         CMK[j] = last 20 octets of IMCK[j]
 ~~~~

-where "\|" denotes concatenation, and TLS-PRF is the PRF negotiated as part of TLS handshake
+where "\|" denotes concatenation, and TLS-PRF is the PRF negotiated as
-{{RFC5246}}.
+part of TLS handshake {{RFC5246}}.
+The value j refers to a
+corresponding inner method 1 through n.
+The special value of
+S-IMCK[0] is used to bootstrap the calculations, and can be done as
+soon as the TLS connection is established, and before any inner
+methods are run.

 In practice, the requirement to use either MSK or EMSK means that an
 implement MUST track two independent derivations of IMCK[j], one which